-STEP 5- INSTALLATION OF THE PASSENGER'S SIDE ASSEMBLY
+STEP 5 - INSTALLATION TO THE PASSENGER'S SIDE ASSEMBLY

 Follow steps 1-4 for assembly and installation of the passenger's side assembly.
+Reverse any orientations when assembling and installing the right, or passenger, side of the vehicle.

-STEP 6-INSTALL THE AIR LINE AND INFLATION VALVE
+STEP 6 - INSTALL THE AIR LINE AND THE INFLATION VALVE

-Uncoil the air tubing and cut it into two equal lengths.
+Uncoil the air line tubing and cut it into two equal lengths.
 DO NOT FOLD OR KINK THE TUBING.
 Try to make the cut as square as possible.
 Insert one end of the tubing into the elbow fitting installed in the top of the air helper spring.
 Push the tubing into the fitting as far as possible refer to Figure "A".

 Select a location on the vehicle for the air inflation valves.
-The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck (see Figure "D").
-Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports (see Figure "E").
+The location can be on the bumper or the body of the vehicle, as long as it is in a protected location so the valve will not be damaged, but maintain accessibility for the air chuck see Figure "C".
+Drill a 5/16" hole and install the air inflation valve using two 5/16" flat washers per valve as supports see Figure "D".
 Run the tubing from the air helper spring to the inflation valve, routing it to avoid direct heat from the engine, exhaust pipe, and away from sharp edges.
 Thermal sleeves have been provided for these conditions.
 If a thermal sleeve is required simply slide the sleeve over the air line tubing to the location requiring protection.
 The air line tubing should not be bent or curved sharply as it may buckle.
 Secure the tubing in place with the nylon ties provided.
-Push the end of the air line tubing into the inflation valve as illustrated (see Figure "E").
+Push the end of the air line tubing into the inflation valve as illustrated see Figure "D".